SAGA System

 The SAGA System is a role-playing game system that uses "fate cards" to determine the effects of actions.
-The cards have numbers, suits, positive and negative states, and role-playing cues that guide the gamemaster in telling the story and administering the game.
-The system has been used in TSR, Inc.'s Dragonlance: Fifth Age game and the Marvel Super Heroes Adventure Game, later published by TSR.
-Sue Cook was the brand manager for both of those game systems, and helped design the SAGA game rules.
+The cards have numbers, suits, positive and negative states and role-playing cues that guide the gamemaster in telling the story and administering the game.

+The system is originally named after game designer Scott Adams, specifically his Adventure video games, a series of text adventures originally published 1978-1984, which upon re-release of the original 12 titles with graphic elements in 1982 were re-branded as Scott Adams Graphic Adventures (SAGA).

+Gameplay

-In SAGA, a player holds a hand of fate cards that represent his health and the range of actions he can take.
-The maximum number of cards he can hold is determined by the number of quests he has completed.
+In SAGA, a player holds a hand of fate cards that represent their health and the range of actions they can take.
+The maximum number of cards they can hold is determined by the number of quests they have completed.
 This replaces the experience points system of many other role-playing games.
 The cards replace dice-rolling, as well.
-When a player attempts an action, he plays a card from his hand.
+When a player attempts an action, they play a card from their hand.
 If the suit on the card matches the action type (swords for strength-related actions, for example) it is considered "Trump."
-Playing a trump card means that the player can draw another card from the top of the Fate Deck and add the number on it to his total for attempting the action.
-When a character takes damage, the player must discard the number of points of damage to be taken from his hand.
-When a player has no more cards in his hand, the character is unconscious.
+Playing a trump card means that the player can draw another card from the top of the Fate Deck and add the number on it to their total for attempting the action.
+When a character takes damage, the player must discard the number of points of damage to be taken from their hand.
+When a player has no more cards in their hand, the character is unconscious.

+Later use

+In 1996, the system has been used in TSR, Inc.'s Dragonlance: Fifth Age game and, in 1998, the Marvel Super Heroes Adventure Game, later published by TSR.
+Sue Cook was the brand manager for both of those game systems and helped design the SAGA game rules.